 Crohn’s disease (CD) is a chronic inflammatory disorder of the gastrointestinal tract characterized by diarrhea, abdominal pain, and weight loss.
 The primary goal of CD treatment is to induce and maintain remission.
 Treatment of CD typically begins with safe, albeit often less-efficacious, conventional agents (e.g., 5-ASAs) but often progresses to more-potent drugs, such as immunosuppressants and/or biologics.
-However, this scenario is changing, and more physicians are prescribing biologics for recently diagnosed CD.
-Among the biologics, TNF-alpha inhibitors (e.g., Janssen/Merck’s Remicade, AbbVie/Eisai’s Humira) are the mainstays of treatment, but newer therapies, including Takeda’s Entyvio and Janssen’s Stelara, have a growing market share.
+However, this scenario is changing, and more physicians are prescribing biologics as first-line therapy for recently diagnosed CD patients.
+Among the biologics, TNF-alpha inhibitors (e.g., Janssen/Merck’s Remicade, AbbVie/Eisai’s Humira) have a relatively constant patient share; however, newer biologics (e.g., Takeda’s Entyvio, Janssen’s Stelara), especially Stelara, have witnessed a sharp increase in patient share.

 Longitudinal patient-level claims data analysis

 Humira, Remicade, Entyvio, Stelara, Cimzia, aminosalicylates, immunosuppressants

 Treatment Algorithms: Claims Data Analysis provides detailed, quantitative analysis of the treatment journey and brand usage across lines of therapy and overall using real-world, patient-level claims data so that marketers can accurately assess their source of business, benchmark usage against competitors, and quantify areas of opportunity for their marketed or emerging brand.